 We see the benefits of breaking our habits but also believe it provides us with something which we are now depriving ourselves of.
 This makes us miserable, vulnerable and increases desire that begins to obsess us.
 We try to overcome this by not thinking about our craving but that only makes us more obsessed.

 Believing our problems can be easily solved by doing our bad habits we begin to question our decision to break our bad habits.
-Finally we accept defeat and cave in.
+Finally, we accept defeat and cave in.
 This minor relapse makes us feel bad and we indulge in the very same habit that made us feel bad, to feel better.

 We fail to break our bad habits not because we lack willpower but because we don’t eliminate desire.
 Without desire, willpower is not required to stop, just as it doesn’t take willpower to not do the things we have no desire to do.

-Schultz from University of Cambridge, trained a monkey named Julio to pull a lever when a shape appeared on computer screen.
+Schultz from the University of Cambridge, trained a monkey named Julio to pull a lever when a shape appeared on computer screen.
 Pulling the lever gave Julio a drop of blackberry juice which made the pleasure centres of his brain light up.
 When his brain started craving for the juice, Julio was glued to the monitor like a gambler in a slot machine.
 If the juice arrived late or diluted, this craving would turn into anger & depression.
 4

 Charles Duhigg’s book, “The Power of Habit” focuses on the 3 components of a habit.
 The first component is the trigger, which tells the brain to start doing a particular behaviour (shapes in Julio’s monitor).
 The second component is the behaviour that is done (Julio pulling the lever).
-The third part is the reward of doing the behavior (Julio’s blackberry juice).
+The third part is the reward for doing the behaviour (Julio’s blackberry juice).
 The habit is formed when the brain starts to crave for the reward as soon as the brain sees the trigger.
 There is nothing programmed in our brains that makes us want to overeat or smoke.
 But over time we slowly develop a neurological craving for these things.

 The first step to breaking your bad habit is identifying the reward.